WWTN

 WWTN (99.7 FM) is a commercial radio station serving the Nashville media market.
-The station is owned by Cumulus Media and is marketed as SuperTalk 99.7 WTN (the first W is eliminated for simplicity).
-WWTN transmits with an effective radiated power of 100,000 watts, the maximum for most FM stations and is a Class C0 station.
+The station is owned by Cumulus Media and is marketed as "SuperTalk 99.7 WTN" (the first W of its call sign is eliminated for simplicity).
 WWTN is licensed to the city of Hendersonville, Tennessee, which is approximately 15 miles (24 km) northeast of Nashville.
+The station's studios are in the Music Row district of Nashville.

+WWTN transmits with an effective radiated power of 100,000 watts, the maximum for most FM stations, and is a Class C0 station.
+Its signal covers most of Middle Tennessee, even venturing into parts of Northern Alabama and Southern Kentucky.
 Its antenna (395 meters/1296 feet in height above average terrain) is located approximately 25 miles (40 km) SSE of Nashville in Rutherford County, Tennessee, between the cities of Murfreesboro and Franklin.
-The station's studios are in the Music Row district of Nashville.